kiche777/methis/README.md

-# QA-methis
+# methis
-Client to interact with Browser-Use to serve as a QA Tool to store useful prompts to combine and create full tests for repeated execution.
+Client to interact with Browser-Use to serve as a Tool to develop agent prompts and save them to be combined to create repeatable automation flows.